 International students must complete the International Application for Admission.

 International students must submit a TOEFL, IELTS, or Pearson Test of English.
-A list of the TOEFL exempt countries can be found on the Office of Global Engagement website.
+A list of the TOEFL exempt countries can be found on the International Recruitment office website.

 - Test of English as a Foreign Language (TOEFL): A score of 500 PBT/61 IBT is required for admission with stipulations or 550 PBT/79 IBT for regular admission.
 School Code 1106